metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

   - Order these public keys according to the participants' indices.
   - Aggregate them into a single public key using the BLS12-381 public key aggregation method.
   - Store the result as the $M$-th entry in the `aggregated_commitments` array.

-_Note_: This step MUST be automatically performed after receiving the final secret share.

 _Note_: In most use cases, only the first entry in `aggregated_commitments` (i.e., index 0) is used.
 It corresponds to the threshold public key associated with the final distributed private key.
 If other indices are not required for the application, their computation may be omitted to reduce overhead.